 In South Korea, Samsung’s Galaxy A52 and A72 were not released due to chip shortage issues,” it said.
 “Unlike last year, Apple did not release the iPhone SE series, while the new product effect from the iPhone 12 appears to have diminished as people wait for the iPhone 13.

-Samsung’s Galaxy S21 5G was the bestselling smartphone in South Korea in the second quarter and defended its top position from the first quarter, Counterpoint Research said.
+Counterpoint Research said that Samsung’s Galaxy S21 5G was the bestselling smartphone in South Korea in the second quarter and defended its top position from the first quarter.
 It was followed by the Galaxy A32 and the Galaxy S21+ 5G.

 Seven of the 10 top-selling smartphones were from Samsung, while the rest were from Apple, Counterpoint Research said.
 The iPhone 12 Pro was the highest-ranked Apple smartphone in sixth place.